KacperFKorban/patat/README.md

 # Patat - shorthand matches for Coq proof scripts

+> Patat – One of the names for the sweet potato in Polish.

 Using Patat, you can pat the hypotheses in your Rocq proofs in a shorter way.

 ## Example